 - Proposify reviews from Capterra

-The websites of the mentioned tools were used only to confirm information about the apps themselves – their promotional claims or impressions weren’t taken into consideration.
+The websites of the mentioned tools were used only to confirm information pertaining to the apps themselves – their promotional claims or impressions weren’t taken into consideration.

 How we evaluated these tools

 First, let’s take a moment to go over what we were looking at when evaluating the software on this list.

 - Key product features: every contract management and e-signature solution needs to have certain features like a template library, payment processing, CRM integrations, etc. We looked at these features and compared the tools based on how they perform.

 - Team collaboration: when creating documents, marketing and sales teams will often need to work together in real-time and make joint decisions.
 As you’re about to see, not all the tools on this list have this feature built-in.